Communist Party v. Subversive Activities Control Board: Proceedings on remand

-The Supreme Court's second decision
+Second Supreme Court decision

 In an opinion again delivered by Justice Frankfurter, the Court upheld the constitutionality of the Act's registration requirements.

 First, the Court rejected the argument that the Act was an unconstitutional bill of attainder.
 The registration requirement did not target organizations, but was predicated upon certain conduct.
 Second, the Court rejected the arguments that the registration requirement violated the rights of freedom of speech and freedom of association guaranteed by the First Amendment.
 Though noting that registration requirements may be invalidated on First Amendment grounds and had been by the Court in prior cases, the Court stated that the present case was different because of the seriousness of the threat that international Communism posed.
 The Court would not question Congress's findings regarding that threat, and would not reject its methods of dealing with it just because they might choose different methods.

 Third, the Court deemed the Party's challenge under the Fifth Amendment protection against self-incrimination premature.
 The Party claimed that admitting to be an officer of the Party was recognized as incriminating, and that its officers would invoke the privilege, but the Court found this speculative and noted that its officers had been a matter of public record rather than a secret.
 Fourth and finally, the Court rejected the Party's due process challenge that Congress's findings of a "world Communist movement" predetermined facts that should be left for adjudication.
 The determination that a particular organization was required to register was left to be litigated, and "[t]hat is all due process requires."

 Chief Justice Earl Warren and Justices Hugo Black and William O. Douglas each authored dissents, all of which each joined as well.